 When I started my social media management business from home, I only had the most basic of tools: laptop and a wireless mouse.
 The rest had to rely on a solid work routine to keep my work process smooth and on track.
-And today, I’m going to share that with you to get your social media management business up to speed.
+And today, I’m going to share that with you.
+I hope it helps in getting your social media management business up to speed too.

 Here are my tips on how to run a social media management business from home:

 The first agenda is to learn what it takes to run the business on your own.
 If you’re going to start a business with minimum to almost no capital, chances are you will have to do the entire work, from pitching to clients, preparing proposals, closing deals and so on.
 As soon as you begin your work, you’ll realise that regular communication with a client is just a small portion of your daily tasks.
 You will also have to carve some time to produce the output.
 At that time, I didn’t have a graphic design experience which was essential to creating great content.
 So, I had to teach myself and relied heavily on online videos and blog tutorials.
 I learned the design part in social media and combined it with what I learned from my PR and Marketing work experience.
 Soon enough, I found myself working on actual social media projects.

 In my tips on how to get online jobs and remote work from home, I shared the importance of preparing for an online job the same way you would when applying for regular office work.
 Iron out your CV and make sure you have a portfolio to show.
 No prior work experience?
 Not a problem!
 What you can do is create your sample social media projects to convince potential clients that you can perform the task of an experienced social media manager.
 Strengthen your claim by establishing your social media presence and demonstrating your skills and knowledge to your brand.